tobyhodges/lesson-sprint-recommendations/during.md

   [GitPod](https://gitpod.io/) may offer a way for participants to contribute to the lesson without the need for setting up a local development environment.
-  As with the "primer" session mentioned above, this skill-up may fit best at the beginning of the sprint, before the first co-working session begins, or as a separate event that takes place in the days leading up to the full sprint.
+  As with the "primer" session mentioned above, this skill-up may fit best at the beginning of the sprint.
+  This can also run as a separate event that takes place in the days leading up to the full sprint.
-- **Flag pull requests as draft and ready for review as you work.**
+- **Flag pull requests as a draft and ready for review as you work.**
   Opening draft pull requests early, while work on a task is ongoing, can help contributors understand where progress is being made and identify tasks/issues that still need to be tackled.
   Marking pull requests as ready for review helps maintainers prioritise their focus during the sprint and maintains momentum by ensuring that completed work is merged into the lesson as soon as possible.
-  Opening draft pull requests is particularly important at the end of a sprint, to capture progress up to that point even if a task hasn't yet been completed.
+  Opening draft pull requests are particularly important at the end of a sprint, to capture progress up to that point even if a task hasn't yet been completed.
 - **Plan who will review pull requests.**
-  Make a plan for who will review each pull request.
+  Make a plan for who will review each pull request (PR).
-  As a group you can create list of reviewers by subject so the person who opens the pull request knows who is interested and capable of reviewing and can request a review accordingly.
+  As a group, you can create a list of reviewers by subject so the person who opens the pull request knows who is interested and capable of reviewing and can request a review accordingly.
   Alternatively, you may decide on a circle of reviewers.
 E.g. Aaliyah reviews Juan's PRs, Juan reviews Alex's PRs, and Alex reviews Aaliyah's PRs.
   Another option might be to ask for a reviewer when planning who will do the task.
   For particularly small groups where reviewing is more likely to become a bottleneck, or in cases where the main objective of the sprint is to create quantity rather than quality, you may decide it is acceptable for contributors to merge their own pull requests.